threatexpress/subshell/README.md

 ```

-SubShell is a python command shell used to control a webshell through HTTP Post requests to a remote webshell.
+SubShell is a python command shell used to control and excute commands through HTTP POST requests to a webshell.
 SubShell acts as the interface to the remote webshells.

-The design this project uses the principle of hiding in plain sight.
+This project uses the principle of hiding in plain sight (even over non-encrypted communications).
 The goal is minimize attention.
 Like numerous malicious tools, they are easy to find once you look.
-This project is designed stealthy, not through high-tech means, but by minimizing the triggering of a defense such as IDS, Firewall, AV etc.
+This project is designed stealthy, not through high-tech means, but by minimizing the triggering of a defenses such as IDS, Firewall, AV etc.

 How does it do this?

-  - POST request to minmize data in web logs
+  - POST requests minmize data in web logs
-  - Encoded traffic to avoid clear text detection
+  - Encoded traffic helps avoid clear text detection
   - Console interface forces a slow down when issuing commands.
 Use of a webshell should be deliberate and focused.
 Numerous connections may attract attention.
   - Customization of user-agent to help blend in.
+  - Valid 404 errors displayed when attemped to connect to shell without 'authetication' information

 ## Current Features

-  - Designed for use on Windows Based systems
+  - Designed for used agains Windows Based targets
   - Supports shells in asp, aspx, php, jsp
   - Logging of all actions
   - Base64 encoded data send and recevied in POST requests